Fernando Cota

-Fernando Velazco Cota (June 20, 1946 – October 14, 1984) was an American rapist, kidnapper and suspected serial killer who was the prime suspect in the murders of six women in San Jose, California from September to October 1984.
-He committed suicide on October 14, 1984, after he was arrested for a botched kidnapping.
+Fernando Velazco Cota (June 20, 1946 – October 14, 1984) was an American murderer, rapist and kidnapper who was the prime suspect in the murders of six women in San Jose, California from August to October 1984.
+He died by suicide on October 14, 1984, after he was arrested for a botched kidnapping that resulted in the death of one victim.

 Biography

 Little is known of Cota's background.
 He was born on June 20, 1946, and in the mid-1960s, he was drafted into the Army.
 After completing his training, he was sent to fight in the Vietnam War, where he saw active combat and was promoted to sergeant.
 After demobilization, Cota returned to the US, where he soon married a woman with whom he had several children.
 In the early 1970s, he began to exhibit an increased sex drive and began to sexually harass girls and women.
 While he lived in El Paso, Texas with his family, Cota attacked a nurse in 1975, binding, bathing and then raping her.
 A few days later, he sent the victim a note that said: "Sorry for the argument we had.
 Still loving you."
 While he was suspected of several other rapes in the area, he would later be convicted of this crime and sentenced to 20 years imprisonment, as a result of which his wife divorced him.
 During his imprisonment, Cota went through several rehabilitation programs and earned a reputation as an exemplary inmate, thanks to which he was paroled on September 29, 1983.
 Shortly after, he left Texas and moved to La Paz, Mexico, where he met someone who informed him that there were many job opportunities in the Silicon Valley.
 Using this information, Cota moved to San Jose, California, found housing near the San Jose State University and a job as a computer programmer for Aydin Microwave Inc. While working there, he was described as acting in a strange and eccentric manner towards his female colleagues.
 He never registered as a sex offender, despite being legally required to do so.